Breast Lift Syracuse

 Complications include bleeding, infection, scarring, implant malposition, and the possible need for additional surgery.
 Other complications are possible, but less likely.

 For all treatment choices, you will use your old bra as part of your initial dressing.
 Absorbent gauze is placed over any incisions.
-Like all surgery, some oozing is expected for the first several days.
-Older (stain tolerant), comfortable clothing is recommended.
+Like all surgery, some oozing is expected for the first several days of breast lift recovery.
+Older (stain-tolerant) comfortable clothing is recommended.

 You can shower the day after surgery.
 Most patients can return to work within 1-2 weeks.
 While complete healing can take up to 1 year, most patients feel their breast have a “natural” feel in approximately 3 months.